 Elizabeth Jennings Papers

-Elizabeth Jennings (1926–2001) was one of the twentieth century’s best-loved and most significant English poets.
+Elizabeth Jennings (1926–2001) was one of the best-loved and most significant English poets of the 20th century.

 Along with the work of other members of the literary group known as the Movement, her poetry displays ‘a love of simplicity, a dislike of any facetious mystification or decoration, and a willing acceptance of rhyme and metrical regularity.’

-These were augmented in 2011 with the purchase of a collection of over forty holograph drafts of many of her best-known poems; a number of letters to Jennings from, among others, Seamus Heaney, Kingsley Amis, John Gielgud and Veronica Wedgwood; six studio photographs; and a small collection of books owned by Jennings, the majority inscribed by or dedicated to her.
+- A collection purchased in 2011 comprising holograph drafts over over 40 poems; over 50 typescript poems (many of them annotated and signed by Jennings); letters to Jennings from (among others) Kingsley Amis, Sir John Gielgud, Seamus Heaney and Veronica Wedgwood; six studio portrait photographs of Jennings; and a small collection of books owned by Jennings, the majority inscribed by or dedicated to her.